pilotpirxie/pilotpirxie.github.io/_posts/2019-08-14-full-text-search-trie-data-structure.md

 ---
 layout: post
 title: "Full-Text-Search - Trie Data Structures Demystified"
 subtitle: 'What makes Full-Text Search engines so efficient?
-In this article, we are going to look closer at the Trie and derivative data structures.'
+In this article, we are going to look closer at the Trie and derivative data structures'
 author: "pilotpirxie"
 date: 2019-08-14T00:00:00.000Z
 tags: ["data", "structure", "algorithm", "trie"]